simonthum/AspNetCoreDiagnosticScenarios/AsyncGuidance.md

 :bulb:**NOTE: Using `Task.FromResult` will result in a `Task` allocation.
 Using `ValueTask<T>` can completely remove that allocation.**

-:white_check_mark: **GOOD** This example uses a `ValueTask<int>` to return the trivially computed value.
+:heavy_check_mark: **GOOD** This example uses a `ValueTask<int>` to return the trivially computed value.
 It does not use any extra threads as a result.
 It also does not allocate an object on the managed heap.

 ```C#
 public class MyLibrary